Amruth011/Blinkit-Sales-Performance-Analytics/README.md

     * The dashboard allows stakeholders to filter and drill down into data, facilitating self-service analytics and aiding strategic planning.

 ## Key Findings & Insights
 * [**Example Insight 1:** You can add specific insights you found, e.g., "Identified that 'Tier 1' Outlet Locations consistently generated the highest sales."
-(Based on your Power BI dashboard screenshot, 'Tier 1' is a prominent category)]
+(Based on your Power BI dashboard, 'Tier 1' is a prominent category)]
 * [**Example Insight 2:** "Certain item types or fat content categories show significantly higher sales volumes, indicating areas for focused marketing or inventory management."
 (Based on your SQL queries and Python analysis)]
 * [**Example Insight 3:** "Visualized month-over-month sales trends to identify peak seasons and potential dips."
 (If your data had a time component or you derived this)]